All Genus Open-Closed Mirror Symmetry for Affine Toric Calabi-Yau 3-Orbifolds: B-model topological string

 The Laplace transform of a meromorphic 1-form $\lambda$ along a Lefschetz thimble $\gamma_\alpha$ is given by

 \begin{definition}

 \end{definition} It is straightforward to check that

-The invariants $\{ \omega_{g,n}\}$ of the mirror curve defined by the Eynard-Orantin recursion can be expressed as a graph sum involving $f^\alpha_\beta(u,q)$, $\theta^\beta_d$, and descendant integrals over moduli spaces of stable curves (\cite{E11}, \cite{DOSS}).
-The goal this subsection and the next two subsections is to relate $f^\alpha_\beta(u,q)$ and $\theta^\beta_d$ to terms in the A-model graph sum.
+The Eynard-Orantin invariants $\{ \omega_{g,n}\}$ of the mirror curve can be expressed as a graph sum involving $f^\alpha_\beta(u,q)$, $\theta^\beta_d$, and descendant integrals over moduli spaces of stable curves (\cite{KO}, \cite{E11}, \cite{E14} \cite{DOSS}).
+The goal of this subsection and the next two subsections is to relate $f^\alpha_\beta(u,q)$ and $\theta^\beta_d$ to terms in the A-model graph sum.
 The following is our strategy: \begin{enumerate} \item[1.]
-In this section (Section \ref{sec:laplace}), we relate $f^\alpha_\beta(u,q)$ in terms of the following Laplace transforms:
+In this section (Section \ref{sec:laplace}), we relate $f^\alpha_\beta(u,q)$ to the following Laplace transforms:

 \item[2.]
 In Section \ref{sec:oscillatory}, we evaluate the oscillatory integrals in the Landau-Ginzburg mirror of $\cX=[\bC^3/G]$ for any small $q$.
 These oscillatory integrals can be identified with the Laplace transforms in \eqref{eqn:laplace-Phi} by dimensional reduction.